 Wills and Trusts are not enough.
 Make sure that you also have a Financial Durable Power of Attorney, Power of Attorney for Healthcare Decisions, and Medical Directive that meet the Nevada statutory requirements.

-To make sure all of your important estate planning documents are in place, call today for a free consultation.
+To make sure all of your important estate planning documents are in place, call today for a convenient initial consultation.
 (702) 894-4110